What will you receive?

-For those with higher energy bills due to a reliance on medical equipment, an Annual Essential Medical Equipment Payment of $140 can also be claimed.
-This will be paid through Centrelink or the Department of Veterans’ Affairs and can be claimed by whoever incurs the cost.
+For those with higher energy bills due to a reliance on medical equipment, an annual Essential Medical Equipment Payment of $140 can also be claimed.
+This will be paid through Centrelink of the Department of Veterans’ Affairs and can be claimed by the recipient of the DSP or their carer if that is who incurs the cost.

 To be eligible, you must meet the relevant medical criteria and hold a relevant concession card.

 This payment must be claimed for and will not automatically be paid.